2023 Agents/Editors

 Bio: Katie Gisondi is the newest agent at Laura Dail Literary Agency, in addition to being the Foreign Rights Associate.
 She graduated from Hamilton College in 2020 with a BA in Creative Writing.
 She resides in Brooklyn with her cat Salami.

 Looking for: in Adult thrillers: led by victims and anyone not in the government, international settings.
 In Adult cozy mystery: multiple POVs, uncommon settings.
+She is also looking for feminist narrators/protagonists, diverse ensemble casts, and commercial plots with strong hooks.

 Not looking for: romance/thriller crossover, spy thrillers, or military thrillers.